QbiXibQ/FBHealBox_Vanilla/README.md

 **Smart Healing (off by default).** With *Smart Healing* on, a click casts the lowest rank of the assigned spell whose expected heal covers the target's missing health, minus healing already on the way, plus the *Safety margin* (default 20 %).
 Expected heals come from the learned values of the prediction where available, otherwise from the tooltip average.
 It never goes above the rank you assigned, applies to direct heals only (HoTs, shields and buffs such as Fortitude are always cast as assigned; a spell qualifies only if its tooltip describes a heal), and below 30 % health it always casts the assigned rank.
 Downsides: the estimate ignores crits, and with burst damage or when you want to overheal on purpose (a tank before a big hit) the lower rank can fall short.
 Leave it off whenever overhealing is what you want. `/fbp debug` prints every decision, `/fbp` shows the state.

 **Cooldowns.** Every button shows the usual cooldown sweep for its spell.
-The global cooldown is not shown (`FBCD\_MIN\_DURATION`).
+The global cooldown is not shown (`FBCD_MIN_DURATION`).
 Option *Cooldowns on buttons*.

 **HoT and shield timers.** The button of a spell shows, for its unit, the remaining seconds of your own HoT (green) or shield (blue) of that spell.
 When Power Word: Shield is used up, the same button shows Weakened Soul in red until the target can be shielded again.
 The left-click spell is checked first, then the right-click spell.
 Only your own effects are tracked.
 Option *HoT and shield timers*.

 **Buff icons left of the bar.** Buffs with a duration that sit on your buttons (Fortitude, Divine Spirit, Fear Ward, Inner Fire, left or right click) appear as small 8 px icons on the **outer left side** of the plate while the buff is up, stacked two high: the first at the top next to the plate, the second below it, the third at the top of the next column to the left, and so on.
-The icon is a **clock**: like a minute hand, it turns black and white clockwise from twelve o'clock as the time runs out.
+The icon visually tracks remaining time in **32 vertical steps** (`FBBUFFICON_STEPS = 32`): as time runs out, the icon turns black and white and shades darker from top to bottom.
 Fresh buff: fully coloured.
-Half the time left: right half grey.
-A quarter left: three quarters grey.
-Vanilla cannot draw a true circular sweep, so the icon is split into four quadrants; on 8 px that is the finest resolution that still reads.
-Elapsed quadrants are drawn dark (desaturated where the client supports it, with a dark wash `FBBUFFICON\_WASH`) on a small frame one level above the icon, so the split is visible on every client; `/fbp buffs` also prints the grey-quadrant count per icon.
+Half time left: top half grey.
+A quarter left: top three quarters grey.
+This 32-step vertical wipe provides much higher visual precision (e.g. updating approximately every 56 seconds for a 30-minute buff instead of every 7.5 minutes) while saving performance by using a single dynamically cropped desaturated overlay (`ic.qTex`) and dark wash (`ic.wTex`).
 Hovering an icon shows the buff name and the remaining time.
 The remaining time is exact on yourself (buff API, re-read on every `PLAYER_AURAS_CHANGED` and once a second in between, because a refresh of a running buff fires no event; a recast therefore resets the clock) and counted from your own cast on others; a buff cast by someone else stays fully coloured (time unknown).
-Up to six icons per plate (`FBBUFFICON\_MAX`).
+Up to six icons per plate (`FBBUFFICON_MAX`).
 Option *Buff icons left of the bar*, on by default.
-Raid cells show the same clock icons outside their left edge at 6 px in a 3 by 4 grid (twelve slots, columns filling from the cell outward), and the grid reserves the room for them between the groups.
+Raid cells show the same duration icons outside their left edge at 6 px in a 3 by 4 grid (twelve slots, columns filling from the cell outward), and the grid reserves the room for them between the groups.
 After a `/reload` or a group change the addon scans all units once, so existing buffs show up without waiting for an aura event. `/fbp buffs` lists the tracked buffs and their state on you.

 **Dead, ghost, offline.** Instead of `0 %` the bar shows *Dead*, *Ghost* or *Offline*, empty and grey, with no mana strip.